janardannn/play.typeracer.com/README.md

 python3 playtyperacer.py
 ```
 This will prompt the Snipping Tool window.
 Use the Snipping tool to precisely capture the text and then save it in the Resources/ folder and name the file "Capture.png" (windows default).
-Close the Snipping Tool windows, the script will count down from 3 to 1, in the mean time click the text field in the browser window.
+Close the Snipping Tool window, the script will count down from 3 to 1, in the mean time click the text field in the browser window.

 ## Known Issues